We’ve all heard that plastic is probably not the healthiest material to process and store our food in.

 That is why we do not recommend buying the cheapest kettle.
 Even when if on the photos you cannot see any plastic parts, in many cases, to insulate the space between the heater and the glass, synthetic silicon is used.
 It is placed directly next to the heater and is likely to leach toxins.

-Our personal recommendation: Royal Electric Kettle.
+Our personal recommendation: Pohl Schmitt kettle.
 We have been using it for four years at least a couple of times a day and it is a great kettle.

 Hand blenders should not be plastic.

-Go for a mixer that has all-metal beaters (compared to others which have plastic elements in them).
+Go for a mixer that has all-metal beaters.

-If we went for a countertop model at some point, we would choose one with an all-metal bowl as well as beaters.
+For a countertop, choose one with an all-metal bowl as well as beaters.

 We believe that there should not be any plastic parts in a steam cooker.